Best Online Master’s Degrees in: Health Economics

 Health economics majors may find employment in the pharmaceutical industry, government organizations, in medical research, or with a healthcare provider.
 They may participate in health economic research or work as professors in academia.
 A health economics major may also find employment as a medical and health service manager.

 Medical and health service managers plan medical and health services, including the finances of a medical facility, the work schedules, and facility compliance to laws and regulations.
 They may also organize facility service records and communicate with the medical staff and department heads.
-According to the U.S. Bureau of Labor Statistics, medical and health services managers had a median pay of $84,270 per year in 2010.
+According to the U.S. Bureau of Labor Statistics, medical and health services managers had a median pay of $84,270 per year.
 Employment for medical and health services managers is expected to increase by 22% between 2010 and 2020.
 Most medical and health services managers are employed in healthcare facilities like hospitals at the state, local, and private level.